 If the subcommittee failed to confirm or allay Jackson's suspicions on the political issue, its probe of the TFX did raise some doubts about the propriety of two Defense Department officials' behavior.
 Evidence gathered by the panel's staff revealed that Deputy Secretary of Defense Roswell L. Gilpatric had performed a number of legal services for General Dynamics and had attended many of the corporation's board meetings while he was in private practice during the late 1950s.
 The investigators also disclosed that soon after the TFX contract had been awarded, General Dynamics chose Gilpatric's old law firm, Cravath, Swaine & Moore, to be the company's counsel, and elected a senior partner of the firm to its board of directors.

 More embarrassing to the administration were the subcommittee’s revelations about Secretary of the Navy Fred Korth.
 At the panels hearings in July, the staff brought out the fact that Korth had retained $160,000 of stock in a Fort Worth bank which did business with General Dynamics.
 Three months before becoming navy secretary, Korth, as president of the bank, had approved a $400,000 loan to the aerospace company.
-An examination of the log of visitors and telephone calls to Korth's Pentagon office also disclosed that the Secretary had contacts sixteen times with representatives of General Dynamics, as compared to only two with Boeing's, during the contract competition in 1962.
+An examination of the log of visitors and telephone calls to Korth's Pentagon office also disclosed that the Secretary had contacts 16 times with representatives of General Dynamics, as compared to only two with Boeing's, during the contract competition in 1962.

 Additional evidence uncovered by the subcommittee forced the President to request Korth's resignation the next month.
 Korth had testified that he had severed his relationship with the Fort Worth bank but a check of the institution's records showed that while at the Pentagon Korth had received letters of praise from the bank's officers for bringing them new accounts.
 Some of the letters written by Korth to promote the bank's business were on navy stationery and included an offer to invite some of the bank's “extra good customers” for a ride on the navy's official yacht, the Sequoia.

-Although the Justice Department found no illegal acts by Korth, the Attorney General believed that the President had no choice but to demand Korth's resignation.
+Although the Justice Department found no illegal acts by Korth, the Attorney General believed that the president had no choice but to demand Korth's resignation.
 In mid-October Korth asked to be relieved, citing the need to attend to his “pressing business affairs."
-The President's acceptance letter, while omitting the usual “regrets," thanked Korth for his contributions to the improvement of the navy.
+The president's acceptance letter, while omitting the usual “regrets," thanked Korth for his contributions to the improvement of the navy.

 It appears that the administration attempted, unsuccessfully as it turned out, to conceal the real reasons for Korth's departure.
 Wishing to avoid any inference that questionable activities had touched the awarding of the TFX contract, the Pentagon spread the story that Korth had left because of a dispute with the Defense Secretary over the latter's decision not to proceed with development of a nuclear-powered aircraft carrier.
-Korth’s letter-writing activities came out a few days later, however, and at his October 31 press conference the President was asked if the Secretary’s resignation had been requested.
+Korth’s letter-writing activities came out a few days later, however, and at his October 31 press conference the president was asked if the Secretary’s resignation had been requested.
 “I think the letters which Mr. Korth and I exchanged,” replied Kennedy, “explain the situation as I would like to see it explained.”

-Writing in his column the next day, James Reston commented, “Korth wasn't crooked; he was morally insensitive and stupid, but the President insists Korth wasn't fired, which raises the question: Why not?"
+Writing in his column the next day, James Reston commented, “Korth wasn't crooked; he was morally insensitive and stupid, but the president insists Korth wasn't fired, which raises the question: Why not?"

 Adapted from a longer essay which originally appeared in Presidential Misconduct: From George Washington to Today, edited by James M. Banner, Jr. Published by The New Press.
 Reprinted here with permission.